The graphics are strictly indexed. That means every pixel uses a certain entry of a color palette.

 - animations with different delays between frames, ideal for animated GIFs

 - alpha transparency or simple transparency based on a transparent color

 - load and save Sprite Sheet/AnimStrips (BMP and PNG with animation frames)

-- built in tile map editor
+- built in tile map/tile set edit function

 - Onion skinning to draw smooth animation steps (also known as onion skinning) or to work with project layers